 The Courtauld describes the pieces from this period as “profoundly moving” – a striking counterpoint to the brazen vivacity found in the preceding works.

 Entry to the Courtauld Gallery costs £6 for adults and ticket prices cover admission to the Becoming Picasso exhibition.
-Served by the Temple, Embankment, Charing Cross and Covent Garden tube stops, the Courtauld Gallery is easily accessible from central London hotels and landmarks.
+Served by the Temple, Embankment, Charing Cross and Covent Garden tube stops, the Courtauld Gallery is easily accessible from Montcalm London hotel and landmarks.